Change Management Messages

 Send an email out on Monday; Training on Tuesday, the change is going live on Wednesday.
 That should work, right?
 Well, let's have a look at some key activities that make communications successful especially during a change.… Click To Tweet

 Will our previous example work?
-The staff know about the change because they are getting the ‘just in time’ training right?
-Is this really a ‘No Problem’ situation?.
+Whilst the staff know about the change because they are getting the ‘just in time’ training.
+Nevertheless is this really a ‘No Problem’ situation?.
 Let’s have a look at how to create successful change management messages.

 Communication is a two-way conversation

 This conversation cannot be a once off event, you need to communicate frequently, consistently and through multiple media.
-To get the best buy in from your communications you need to direct the messages to the individual and what they need from it.
-You need to fine-tune the messages to suit the different levels and types of your audience.
-Depending on the size of the change and how it affects the staff, you will need to target your audiences with different messages that support the change in the ways they will see the benefits.
+To get the best buy in from your communications you need to direct the change management messages to the individual and what they need from it.
+You need to fine-tune the change management messages to suit the different levels and types of your audience.
+Depending on the size of the change and how it affects the staff, you will need to target your audiences with different change management messages that support the change in the ways they will see the benefits.
 Your organisation may have different personas, such as field staff or off-shore, warehouse, support office or finance and HR.
-Further, in the blog, I have used Executive, Manager and Staff.
+Furthermore, on the blog, I have used Executive, Manager and Staff.

 When do you start to communicate?